Day of the Tentacle: Reception

 Day of the Tentacle was a moderate commercial success; according to Edge, it sold roughly 80,000 copies by 2009.
 Tim Schafer saw this as an improvement over his earlier projects, the Monkey Island games, which had been commercial flops.
-The game was critically acclaimed.
+It was critically acclaimed.
 Charles Ardai of Computer Gaming World wrote in September 1993: "Calling Day of the Tentacle a sequel to Maniac Mansion ... is a little like calling the space shuttle a sequel to the slingshot".
-He enjoyed the game's humor and interface, and praised the designers for removing "dead end" scenarios and player character death.
-Ardai lauded the voice acting, writing that it "would have done the late Mel Blanc proud", and compared the game's humor, animation, and camera angles to "Looney Toons [sic] gems from the 40s and 50s".
+He enjoyed the humor and interface, and praised the designers for removing "dead end" scenarios and player character death.
+Ardai lauded the voice acting, writing that it "would have done the late Mel Blanc proud", and compared the humor, animation, and camera angles to "Looney Toons [sic] gems from the 40s and 50s".
 He concluded: "I expect that this game will keep entertaining people for quite some time to come".
 In April 1994 the magazine said of the CD version that Sanders's Bernard was among "many other inspired performances", concluding that "Chuck Jones would be proud".
 In May 1994 the magazine said of one multimedia kit bundling the CD version that "it packs more value into the kit than the entire software packages of some of its competitors".

 Sandy Petersen of Dragon stated that its graphics "are in a stupendous cartoony style", while praising its humor and describing its sound and music as "excellent".
 Although the reviewer considered it "one of the best" graphic adventure games, he noted that, like LucasArts' earlier Loom, it was extremely short; he wrote that he "felt cheated somehow when I finished the game".
 He ended the review, "Go, Lucasfilm!
 Do this again, but do make the next game longer!".
+Compute! in December 1993 said that while both versions of the game were "identical and equally enjoyable", the CD-ROM version "is simply fantastic".
+The magazine concluded that Tentacle was "terrific fun from start to finish ... you'll wish would never end".